naeemrashid/Workspace/README.md

 # Workspace
-A set of pre-configured virtual machines for Students using vagrant and ansible
+A set of pre-configured virtual machines for Students/Developers using vagrant and ansible